British Pop art

 The Independent Group challenged the mainstream art world, believing that it was too elitist.
 They wanted to make art that was more inclusive of popular culture.
 Their artworks used source materials from pop culture, including advertising, car design, science fiction comics, movies and scientific books.

 In 1956 the Independent Group held its ground-breaking exhibition ‘This is Tomorrow’. at the Whitechapel Gallery in London.
-The critic Lawrence Alloway described their intentions:
+The critic Lawrence Alloway described their intentions: “We felt none of the dislike of commercial culture standard among most intellectuals, but accepted it as fact, discussed it in detail, and consumed it enthusiastically”.

 In 1957 Richard Hamilton listed the source material for his art, a list which has become famous as a definition of what was to become Pop Art: